 The same area could not be used for both actions, since the amount of blood flowing from the animal would saturate the ground, making fire impossible.
 So while the reconstructed stones appear to have been an altar, it is not clear what the altar’s exact purpose was.

-It shows, however, is that worship of the fertility gods continued for centuries after people began to turn to Yahweh as their god.
+It shows, however, that worship of the fertility gods continued for centuries after people began to worship Yahweh as their god.

 It was a remarkable city, laid out in separate quarters with orderly streets following the inside of the city wall and a main street through the town center.
 All these streets met in a square inside the main city gate – obviously the main meeting place.
 There was

-Stairs or a wooden ladder led up onto a flat roof, which was used as an outdoor room partly shaded by woven matting.
-This space and the courtyard were the main work areas, since they were the only well-lit places.
+This space and the courtyard were the main work areas, since they were the only well-lit and airy places.
 Tasks performed here included

 The houses was crowded with people at all times of the day and night.
 There was virtually no privacy – anything a person did, no matter how intimate, was done in the presence of others.